Compassionate Justice Fund

 Lauren Hough

 Lauren has been working in the disability field for 10 years.
 Her role at OBIA is Assistant Director of Outreach and Programs.
 Lauren is very passionate about raising awareness about brain injury and improving the quality of care received by those recovering from an acquired brain injury.
-She is currently pursuing her Masters of Applied Disability Studies at Brock University.
+She has recently completed her Masters of Applied Disability Studies at Brock University.

 07.